slazyk/Observable-Swift/README.md

 Observable-Swift is a Swift library for value observing (via explicit usage of `Observable<T>`) and subscribable events (also explicit, using `Event<T>`).
 The library is still under development, just as Swift is.
 Any contributions, both in terms of suggestions/ideas or actual code are welcome.

+Observable-Swift is brought to you by Leszek Ślażyński (slazyk), you can follow me on [twitter](https://twitter.com/slazyk) and [github](https://github.com/slazyk).
+Also check out [SINQ](https://github.com/slazyk/SINQ) my other Swift library that makes working with collections a breeze.

 ### Observables

 Using `Observable<T>` and related classes you can implement wide range of patterns using value observing.
 Some of the features: